tfpauly/draft-happy-eyeballs-v3/charter.md

 Version 3 main deliverable.

-The working group will also document the impact of the Happy Eyeballs algorithm on the detection of misconfigured deployments, such as networks with configured, but non-functional, IPv6 connectivity.
+The working group will also document the impact of the Happy Eyeballs algorithm on the detection of misconfigured deployments, such as networks with configured (but non-functional) IPv6 connectivity.
 It may provide recommendations for methods or define protocols to report such cases that might otherwise be hidden due to automatic switching from one technology to another.
 Any reporting mechanisms need to preserve user privacy, allow for accurate detection of broken deployments,